Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 ## Deploy this Scenario

 ### Pre-requisite
-To Deploy this cenario, you must have Azure OpenAI Service enabled in your subscription.
+To Deploy this scenario, you must have Azure OpenAI Service enabled in your subscription.
 If you haven't registered it yet, follow the instructions [here](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to do so.

 > **Warning**
 > Registration may take multiple hours.